mddazure/azure-vwan-microhack/README.md

 ![image](images/scenario-4-edit-branch.png)

+:exclamation: You may get an error message similar to this:

+"Deployment template validation failed: 'The resource 'Microsoft.Network/vpnGateways/microhack-we-hub-vng/vpnConnections/onprem' at line '183' and column '9' is defined multiple times in a template."

+This is caused by a bug.
+The work around is to close the portal browser tab, log in to the portal from a fresh tab and redo the operation.

 ## Task 3: Verify connectivity

 Clear the browser cache on spoke-1-vm by pressing CRTL+Shift+Del.
 From spoke-1-vm, try to browse to any of the other Spokes (172.16.2/3/4.4), and the Branch (10.0.1.4).